SathiraSriSathsara/teamspeak-music-bot/README.md

 ```

 Make sure to replace the server address, login credentials, and music file name with the appropriate values for your own setup.
-You can run this script from the command line using python script.py or by running it in an IDE like PyCharm.
+You can run this script from the command line using "python bot.py" or by running it in an IDE like PyCharm.